 that is the Erasmus judgment where my home was forfeited.

 Forfeiture is no small punishment.
 It took my life's labour to secure my home and establish my business and all of that was gone.
 My home is not nor ever was the "proceeds of crime."
-It could not have been so because there is no criminal conviction against me to support any such claim.
+It could not have been so because there is no criminal conviction against me or against anyone else to support any such claim.
+There is no official record of any criminal act ever having occured at 54 Balfour Street.

 When I was evicted the